karldreher/ManifoldGardenTwitterBot/README.md

-# ManifestGardenTwitterBot
+# ManifoldGardenTwitterBot

 This repository hosts the code for the Twitter bot [Just Manifold Garden Screenshots](https://twitter.com/MGardenBot).

-Manifest Garden is a really cool game!
+Manifold Garden is a really cool game!
 This project is a way to post screenshots and share them, because taking screenshots is one of the best parts of the game.

 ## Setup and operation